anhem/test-populator/README.md

 ##### FIELD

-Use a no-arguments constructor to instantiate and then use reflection to populate all the fields.
-Applied to classes that only have a no-arguments- or default-constructor.
+Use a no-arguments/default constructor to instantiate and then use reflection to populate all the fields.
+Applied to classes that only have a no-arguments/default constructor.

 ##### SETTER

-Use a no-arguments constructor to instantiate and then setter methods to populate fields.
-Applied to classes that have at least one setter method, and that only have a no-arguments- or default-constructor.
+Use a no-arguments/default constructor to instantiate and setter methods to populate fields.
+Applied to classes that only have a no-arguments/default constructor and at least one setter method.

 ##### BUILDER